allegheny-college-cmpsc-200-fall-2025/a-full-6502-computer-miguel-benny/docs/report.md

 > Why is creating specific, separate addresses important to achieve this function?

-Crucial for Memory Mapped I/O. Since the 6502 CPU shares a single address bus for Memory (RAM/ROM) and Input/Output devices, unique addresses are required to distinguish the VIA from other components
+Crucial for Memory Mapped I/O. Since the 6502 CPU shares a single address bus for nemory and I/O devices, they're required to distinguish the VIA from other components.

 > What is the value of the interface module (i.e. what does it _do_)?

-It latches, buffers and manages complex timing.
+It latches, buffers and manages the timing of the circuit.